Kempsey, New South Wales: Facilities

 Government buildings such as the council chambers, library and several offices – are located west of the North Coast Railway line in West Kempsey.
 This area is not subject to the flooding that the CBD occasionally sees and is seen as a second business district with a variety of businesses and banking facilities.
 Opened in July 2004, the Mid North Coast Correctional Centre, a minimum to medium prison for 500 male and female inmates, is located in Aldavilla, approximately 14 km west of Kempsey.
 As of 2019 there are plans to add extra housing for more inmates by 2020.

 Transport

 Until a new 14.5 kilometre bypass opened on 27 March 2013, the Pacific Highway passed through Kempsey.
 The former alignment is now known as the Macleay Valley Way.
 The new bypass included a 3.2 kilometre Macleay River Bridge, the longest bridge in Australia.

 Kempsey railway station is located on the North Coast line providing a connection to Sydney and Brisbane.

 Kempsey Airport (ICAO: YKMP) is located at Aldavilla approximately 8.5 kilometres west of the town centre, Kempsey Airport is available 24 hours a day for Private Aircraft and Charter Flights as well as being a valuable community asset that is used frequently for Aeromedical Services and Aerial Firefighting.

+Media

+Radio stations

+Radio stations that broadcast to the town are ABC Mid North Coast, Triple M Mid North Coast, hit Mid North Coast, and Tank FM, a community-based station which broadcast on 103.1 FM and online.

+Television

+All major digital-only television channels are available in Kempsey.
+The networks and the channels they broadcast are listed as follows: